zc/wsgidriver/README.rst

       The contents of the page title

    ``body``
-      The body of teh document.
+      The body of the document.

 ``manuels(optionflags=0, checker=None)``
   Return a ``manuel`` parser for Python, Javascript and capture.